How to Monitor PostgreSQL Database Performance

 The Select object drop-down menu lists the cluster itself and all of the databases in the cluster.
 Choose the database to view its metrics.

 In the Select Period drop-down menu, you can choose a time frame for the x-axis of the graphs, ranging from 1 hour to 30 days.
-Each line in the graphs will display about 300 data points.
+Each line in the graphs displays about 300 data points.

 By default, the summary to the right shows the most recent metrics values.
-If you hover over a different time in a graph, the summary will display the values from that time instead.
+When you hover over a different time in a graph, the summary displays the values from that time instead.

 Note